orenbenkiki/flameview/README.md

 * A further control-click of a higher level "bar" function will show all the invocations of "bar" from "foo".
-This makes it easy to see which percentage of the measurements is due to any "bar" invoked from "foo" (directly or indirectly).
+This makes it easy to see which percentage of the sizes is due to any "bar" invoked from "foo" (directly or indirectly).

-* A further control-click to deselect "all" will restrict the view to only the calls to "bar" from the specific selected invocation of "foo", again allowing to view the total measurement and percentages of such calls.
+* A further control-click to deselect "all" will restrict the view to only the calls to "bar" from the specific selected invocation of "foo", again allowing to view the total size and percentages of such calls.

 That is, by selecting multiple cells it is possible to gain valuable additional insights about the execution, which are impossible to obtain using the output of